Page last updated on Thursday 18 August 2022

-A National Patient Safety Alert has been issued by the Medicines & Healthcare products Regulatory Agency (MHRA) for some Philips CPAP and CPAP-like devices.
+In June 2021, a National Patient Safety Alert was issued by the Medicines & Healthcare products Regulatory Agency (MHRA) for some Philips CPAP and CPAP-like devices.

-Philips has issued a Field Safety Notice.
-This notice says that under certain conditions the foam part of the machine can be damaged.
-This notice has been issued globally, so it is not specific to the UK.
-These conditions; very high temperatures, high humidity and the use of a non-approved cleaning method (the advice from our CPAP team has always been to unplug your device from the mains and simply use a damp cloth for cleaning).
+Philips also issued a Field Safety Notice.
+This notice says that under certain conditions the foam part of the machines can be damaged.
+This notice was issued globally, so it is not specific to the UK.
+These conditions are: very high temperatures; high humidity; and the use of a non-approved cleaning method (the advice from our CPAP team has always been to unplug your device from the mains and simply use a damp cloth for cleaning).

-The MHRA is advising that reports of incidents related to this issue are rare and no incidents of harm have been reported in the UK.
+The MHRA advised that reports of incidents related to this issue are rare and no incidents of harm have been reported in the UK.

-The available evidence suggests that the risks to patients of stopping using these devices significantly outweighs the safety risks of using the devices if patients do not have ready access to an alternative.
+The available evidence suggests that the health risk to patients of stopping using their devices significantly outweighs the safety risks of using the devices if patients do not have ready access to an alternative.
 The MHRA is therefore advising that patients should continue to use these devices, while Philips enact a repair and replace programme.